turbot/powerpipe-docs/docs/reference/cli/server.md

 The value takes the form of a comma-separated list of host names and/or numeric IP addresses.
 The special entry * corresponds to all available IP interfaces.
 The entry 0.0.0.0 allows listening for all IPv4 addresses and :: allows listening for all IPv6 addresses.
 If the list is empty, the server does not listen on any IP interface at all, in which case only Unix-domain sockets can be used to connect to it

 # postgres style
-flowpipe listen --port 7103 --addresses '*'       # all interfaces
+powerpipe listen --port 7103 --addresses '*'       # all interfaces
-flowpipe listen --port 7103 --addresses 0.0.0.0   # all ipv4 interfaces
+powerpipe listen --port 7103 --addresses 0.0.0.0   # all ipv4 interfaces
-flowpipe listen --port 7103 --addresses ::        # all ipv6 interfaces
+powerpipe listen --port 7103 --addresses ::        # all ipv6 interfaces
-flowpipe listen --port 7103 --addresses localhost # loopback only flowpipe listen --port 7103 --addresses 10.0.0.1,127.0.0.1,192.168.0.1 # specific addresses -->
+powerpipe listen --port 7103 --addresses localhost # loopback only powerpipe listen --port 7103 --addresses 10.0.0.1,127.0.0.1,192.168.0.1 # specific addresses -->